February 18 - 23, 2018 |

 Students are required to bring to class a laptop computer with a recent version of Microsoft Excel.
 Students will be responsible for the computer and its programs while at the National Fire Academy (NFA).
 The NFA will not purchase or reimburse for the purchase of a computer or its programs.

-Any person responsible for programs involved with fire/injury prevention.
+Any person responsible for programs involved with fire/injury prevention and community risk reduction.
 Students should identify their specific prevention role on the application and indicate that they have responsibility for prevention services or programs.
-Target audiences typically include: fire marshals, fire and building inspectors, public fire/life safety educators, juvenile firesetter intervention specialists, code inspectors and officials, and other community or allied professionals in the fire and injury prevention field.
+Applicants can also include company officers who have responsibility for station based risk reduction.
+Target audiences typically include: fire marshals, fire and building inspectors, public fire/life safety educators, company officers, youth firesetter intervention specialists, youth firesetter program manager, code inspectors and officials, and other community or allied professionals in the fire and injury prevention field.
 Local and state statisticians who manage data for fire prevention programs/outcomes are also admissible candidates.

 Incident Command System (ICS)-100-level and ICS-200-level training.
 Preferred courses are Q0462 and Q0463, available through NFA Online at www.usfa.fema.gov/training/nfa/courses/online.html.
 Chief’s signature attests that the applicant has completed this required training.